-Interior designer to the stars Kelly Hoppen has long been known for her casual yet considered interiors, characterised by pops of natural texture, refined upholstery and, of course, a neutral palette.
+Interior designer to the stars Kelly Hoppen OBE has long been known for her casual yet considered interiors, characterized by pops of natural texture, refined upholstery and, of course, a neutral palette.
 So who better to advise on how to combine the best of Western and Eastern design?

 1. Incorporate a Chinoiserie print

 This delicate blossom motif is lent opulence by its gold backdrop, but Kelly is careful to keep to a monochrome palette elsewhere.
 As she goes on to explain 'Pattern needs to be handled with restraint in an East-West style.'

 - See more: Bedroom ideas – designs and inspiration to decorate and furnish your space stylishly

 'I rarely use more than one dominant pattern in a room and my choice will be discerning,' says Kelly, who will avoid chintzy florals or simple Provencal patterns in favour of jacquards or toile.